Policies and Procedures

 Temporary Assistance from family

-If a PCA is unable to start their duties immediately upon move-in and the student requires the temporary assistance of a family member in campus housing until the PCA is available, the family member will be allowed to stay with the student for a two week period of time, after which the family member will leave the residence hall.
+If a PCA is unable to start their duties immediately upon move-in and the student requires the temporary assistance of a family member (18 years of age or older) in campus housing until the PCA is available, the family member will be allowed to stay with the student for a two week period of time, after which the family member will leave the residence hall.
 If a PCA has not been secured to start by that time, the student will also vacate the residence hall.

 Required background check